Frequently asked questions

-2. Is there a maximum financial limit for applications?
+2. Is there a maximum financial limit for CCF grant applications?

-3. Is there a deadline by which funding must be spent?
+5. Is there a deadline by which CCF funding must be spent?

-5. Can community-led organisations apply for funding if they are also applying to other grant funds?
+7. Can community-led organisations apply for CCF funding if they are also applying to other grant funds?

 Yes, community-led organisations are not required to find funding from other sources but joint funded projects are welcome.
 Remember to check the conditions set by other grant funders to ensure they do not pose a barrier to joint funded work.
 If you are seeking match funding for the project, you should demonstrate how your project will operate if you are unsuccessful in gaining match funding.